gruppe-adler/grad_minui/README.md

 Downloads can be found under [Releases](https://github.com/DerZade/grad_minui/releases).

 #### Steam Workshop
-Subscribe to GRAD MinUI on [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2574600875) and automatically get the latest releases.
+Subscribe to Gruppe Adler Minimalistic UI on [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2574600875) and automatically get the latest releases.

 ## Documentation
 You can check out the full documentation in our [GitHub Wiki](https://github.com/DerZade/grad_minui/wiki).